Video Game: Brothers in Arms

 , developed by Gearbox Software

-, focusing on using squad-tactics and strategy as opposed to more common run-and-gun gameplay style for First Person Shooters
+, focusing on using squad-tactics and strategy as opposed to the run-and-gun gameplay style more common to First Person Shooters

 The first title in the series, Road to Hill 30